-Information is valuable to our business.
-Employees are expected to keep confidentiality, not make false claims and refrain from insider trading.
+Confidential information is valuable to our business.
+Employees are expected to keep such information confidential, not make false claims and refrain from insider trading.

-Safety in the workplace
+Safety in the Workplace

 Workplace safety is of paramount importance to our business.
 We ensure that all employees and contractors are adequately trained to perform their tasks competently and we insist on strict adherence to safety rules.